 After a nasty internet outage last week, we’re back with the Manchester Scrapbook and the continuing to make our way through the Georgian lithograph series of H.G.
 James and the James Lithographic Press.
 This image of Turton Tower also takes us close to Chetham’s again, as Turton Tower is a former home of Humphrey Chetham.
 Turton is well worth visiting, though like us they are not able to reopen just yet.
 A further coincidental connection is that the oldest parts of the pele tower that formed the first element of the present Jacobethan mansion seem to have gone up in the 1420s, like the buildings that now form Chetham’s.
 Turton was one of those communities to whose parish church Chetham furnished a chained library, and its oak case can still be seen there.

-As if guided in that direction by so many of last week’s bridge pictures, we now cross into Salford and come to this view of Salford Cross.
+As if guided in that direction by so many of last week’s bridge pictures, we now pass over into Salford and come to this view of Salford Cross.
 Our copy of this print, a little time-worn by generations leafing through the scrapbook, makes all look rather dark, but the quaintness of the scene and features like the thatched roof to the left of the print bring it within the nostalgic ambit of the James lithos.
 The surroundings have been changed out of all recognition by the railway viaducts, bridges and embankments necessary to get the tracks across the Irwell and into Manchester Victoria, but the site of the cross on Greengate will have been quite close to the recently erected decorative tower at the north-west end of Victoria Bridge, now under the shadow of the remnants of Exchange Station and the new tower blocks.
 This scene, and the view to the east back across the river to the Collegiate Church on the higher bank, were depicted by various artists including the talented John Ralston.
 John Wesley preached at the foot of the cross in 1747, to a less than receptive crowd.
+James’ press also published a view of the Salford Cross by Bradley, at number 93 in the Scrapbook.

 This week has been a bit bridge-heavy, with successive plates from the James lithographic series of Manchester monuments taking us from one bank of the Irwell to the other.
 Perhaps they decided to polish them off in a week themselves?
 This is the ‘new’ Blackfriars Bridge, replacing the terrifyingly insubstantial-looking footbridge we’ve seen depicted in number 19 and number 70.
 The stone bridge here was brand new when depicted in the lithograph, and had opened in August 1820.
 There’s a very good Wikipedia article on the subject.
 The structure was a major investment for the town and the constructors, but its providing a second vehicle crossing of the river must have been a major step forward in communications.